CorinnaGen/dictionary-app/README.md

-# Weather App
+# Dictionary app

-Final project for the SheCodes Plus Workshop.
+Final project for the SheCodes React workshop

 ## Stack

 This project has been built using:

-HTML/CSS/JS
+- React
-It uses the OpenWeather Api
+- It uses 2 external APIs, Pexel for the images and the free dictionary api.
-It has been deployed with netlify: https://amazing-kepler-4e2574.netlify.app/
+- It has been deployed with netlify: https://hopeful-mirzakhani-1ad530.netlify.app/

 ### Libraries

-Axios
+- Axios
-Bootstrap
+- Bootstrap

 ### Contents

-You can search your city and see the weather for the day, the next four hours and the next four days.
-You can click on the current position botton and avoid searching!
-You can check the temperature both in Celsius or Fahrenheit.
+Search any word and you will get its meaning, synonims, images related and listenin to its pronunciation!

+### Setup
+`cd client` and run `npm install` or `yarn` to install dependencies related to React, then `npm start`.